MathiesW/2022-code-surface-similarity-parameter-ml-loss-metric/README.md

 - the relevant dynamics are within a certain frequency band, or
 - the model is trained on noisy (measurement) data.

+The *static* lowpass simply cuts of the frequency range at a static value `f_filter` that is passed to the constructor of the SSP loss function.

+The *adaptive* filter is more advanced and allows to automatically derive the peak frequency of the ground truth data and adjust the cut-off frequency based on that.
+With `lowpass="adaptive"`, the argument `f_filter` becomes a multiplier for the internally derived peak frequency `f_p`, and the cut-off frequency becomes `f_p * f_filter`.

+**NOTE** To use either of these options, the instance of the SSP loss function has to know the frequency range the data lives on.
+The frequencies have to be passed to the constructor of the loss function as the argument `f`.
+The package offers the helper function `ssp.keras.ops.fftfreq`, which generates the FFT frequency range based on the number of grid points and the discretization of the data.
+The additional argument `rad` can be set to get angular frequencies, cf. [docs for `fftfreq`](https://2022-code-surface-similarity-parameter-ml-loss-metric.readthedocs.io/en/latest/ssp.keras.ops.helper.html#ssp.keras.ops.helper.fftfreq).

 ## Installation
 The package is hosted on [PyPI.org](https://pypi.org/project/surface-similarity-parameter/) and can be installed via pip